michielkoning/webpack/README.md

   echo "🚫🚫🚫 ESLint failed"
 fi

-# Loop through the scss files and run the eslint
+# Loop through the scss files and run the stylelint
 for file in ${cssFiles}; do
-  git show :$file | stylelint $file if [[ $? != 0 ]] ; then
+  git show :$file | stylelint $file --fix if [[ $? != 0 ]] ; then
     cssFailed=1
     git reset $file